 - fen - best example of calcareous valley fen in Southern England

 - woodland - with Willows, Blackthorn and Hawthorn

 - six ponds - all situated near to each other

-- Lye Valley Brook - which disects the north and south fens
+- Lye Valley Brook - which dissects the north and south fens

 - natural springs

 The Friends of Lye Valley have undertaken numerous studies and surveys of the valley.
-For a detailed list visit their website
+For a detailed list visit the Friends of Lye Valley website.

 - grass of Parnassus